 Twang & Pearl (houseware, clothing)

 Bohemia Consignment (clothing)

 Mondo Trading Company (global fair trade handicrafts)

-To do Some Salt Spring Island Fishing
+15. Do Some Salt Spring Island Fishing

 Meanwhile, highly regarded St. Mary Lake is the best place on the island for freshwater fish, boasting lots of trout and small mouth bass.
 Shallow, surrounded by hills and usually fairly calm, St. Mary Lake is a top fly-fishing spot, with many people having success right from shore.

 For something a little more adventurous, you might want to join a guided trip with the experts at Salt Spring Island Reel Action Fishing Charters.

 Sacred Mountain Lavender is a 2-acre lavender farm that has been around since 2001.
 There is no entrance fee and it is open to visitors from May to September (although it is best from June on).